joelob99/flatAsaAcl/README.md

 ## Getting Started

 [Download the ZIP file](https://github.com/joelob99/flatAsaAcl) from the branch and extracts it.
-Open flatAsaAcl.html on Firefox, Chrome or Microsoft Edge(Chromium base), and follows the steps described on the page.
+Open flatAsaAcl.html on Firefox, Chrome, Microsoft Edge(Chromium-based), or Opera, and follows the steps described on the Html file.

 ## Flattened ACL